igm/cf90/README.md

 # CloudFoundry CLI - cf90

 `cf90` is a command line tool to interact with cloud foundry instance.
-It is entirelly written in GO language.
+It is entirely written in GO language.
 The tool is still under development.

 ## Installation
-`$ go get github.com/igm/cf90`
+`$ go get -u github.com/igm/cf90`

 This tool uses CF for GO library (http://github.com/igm/cf)